Section 1 of the Constitution Act, 1867: Text of section 1

 Section 1 is found in Part I of the Constitution Act, 1867, dealing with preliminary matters.

-Amendments
+It has been amended once, in 1982.

+Legislative history

+Section 1 is a typical example of a short title used by British and Canadian legislative drafters.
+It was not used in either the Quebec Resolutions of 1864, nor the London Resolutions of 1866.

+The original name of the Act was the British North America Act, 1867, which appeared in the first formal draft of the bill dated January 23, 1867, and was used in all subsequent drafts, up to the introduction of the bill in the British Parliament.
+The short title was presumably introduced by the British legislative drafter responsible for the bill, Francis S. Reilly.

 Section 1 has been amended once since the Act was enacted in 1867.
-The original name of the Act was the British North America Act, 1867.
-It was changed to its current name on the Patriation of the Constitution in 1982.
+The name of the Act was changed to the Constitution Act, 1867 upon the Patriation of the Constitution in 1982.

 Purpose and interpretation

-The original name, the British North America Act, 1867, reflected the colonial origins of the statute, enacted by the British Parliament in the mid-19th century, when the colonies of British North America were part of the British Empire.
-It was changed to Constitution Act, 1867, as part of the Patriation process, to modernise and rationalise the Constitution of Canada, without reference to British links.
+The original name, the British North America Act, 1867, reflected the colonial origins of the statute.
+It was enacted by the British Parliament in the mid-19th century, when the colonies of British North America were part of the British Empire.
+The name was changed to Constitution Act, 1867 as part of the Patriation process, to modernise the Constitution of Canada.

 The short title of a statute is generally used for citing the statute, rather than the longer full title.
 The long title is sometimes used by a court as an aid to interpretation.
 Both titles are equally authoritative.

-Related provisions
+Related provisions of the Constitution Act, 1867

 The formal long title of the Act is: An Act for the Union of Canada, Nova Scotia, and New Brunswick, and the Government thereof; and for Purposes connected therewith.